projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 1. Import from Asset Store.
 2. Select your camera component.
 ![](camera.png)
-3. From *Component* menu select *Image Effects -> Rendering -> Volumetric Ambient Occlusion*.
+3. From *Component* menu select *Image Effects -> Rendering -> Wilberforce Colorbleed*.
 ![](addcomponent.png)
 4. VAO effect should now be visible in the *Inspector* window.
 ![](inspector.png)
-5. If property VAO shader is not set to *"Hidden/Wilberforce/VAOShader"* see Troubleshooting [section below](#attaching-shader) on how to fix it.
+5. If property VAO shader is not set to *"Hidden/Wilberforce/Colorbleed"* see Troubleshooting [section below](#attaching-shader) on how to fix it.
 ![](noshader.png)

 # How to Use

 ## Parameters

-VAO effect behaviour is controlled by a couple of easy to use parameters.
+WC effect behaviour is controlled by these parameters.

 **Radius**

-Radius sets the distance of how far the algorithm reaches to calculate occlusion.
-Higher radius means longer shadows caused by objects further away.
+Radius sets the distance of how far the algorithm reaches to sample surface colors.
+Higher radius means longer colorbleed caused by objects further away.

 **Power**

-Power variable controls the hardness of the shadow, lower value causes softer shadows.
+Power variable controls the saturation of the color, lower value causes less pronounced result.

-**Presence**

-Presence makes the effect more pronounced towards the crease.

-Presence turned off is closer to "physically-based" solution, however, adjust this to suit your scene and desired appearance.

-You can also try increasing presence rather than radius to make effect more visible and save performance.

 **Quality**

-Number of samples used to calculate VAO.
-Choose lower settings if you need faster performance.
+Number of samples used to calculate WC.
+Select lower settings if you need faster performance.

 **Adaptive Sampling**